Serxan000/HabitLoop/README.md

 4.Added new progress update entry
-5.Integrated popup with animation for completed habits 6.Added overall habit completion indicator when all daily checkboxes are filled
+5.Integrated popup with animation for completed habits 6.Added overall habit completion indicator when all daily checkboxes are filled 7.Animated "Task Completed" icon for each finished habit

 ## Tech Stack